Frequently Asked Questions

-What is the NZ Silver Fern Rally?+
+What is the NZ Silver Fern Rally?

 The NZ Silver Fern Rally is a seven-day, multi-venue marathon gravel rally widely regarded as “The World’s Best Marathon Gravel Rally”.
 It combines long special stages on closed gravel roads with touring (liaison) sections between stages and overnight towns.

-When and where is the 2026 NZ Silver Fern Rally held?+
+When and where is the 2026 event?

 The 2026 edition runs from 27 November – 4 December 2026, based in the North Island of New Zealand.